mkstn/village-connect/README.md

 <!--## Accomplishments that I'm proud of-->

-## What's next for Village Connectify
+## What's next for Village Connect
 ##### Automated Content Moderation
 As of now, there has to be one person controlling each central hub.
 Going forward, we can even eliminate this person's role to certain limit by adding automated content moderation using machine learning algorithms.
 Training of the model can be done by observing the patterns and user actions taken by this person when using in manual mode of moderation.
 ##### 2-way content sharing